yuanx749/config-argument-parser/README.md

 Args:    {'a_string': 'abc', 'a_float': 1.0, 'a_boolean': True, 'an_integer': 0}
 ```

-### Case 3: create CLI from script itself
+### Case 3: create CLI from global variables

-If you used global variables, create a script `example.py`, with the variables defined at top of file as below:
+If you use global variables, define the variables at top of file as the script `example.py` below:

 ```Python
 # [DEFAULT]